-What you should know about today's conversational AI.
+What should you know about conversational AI applications?
 If you're new to conversational AI, be sure to read this article before you throw yourself into creating!

-So what can you and your end users generally expect from a state-of-the-art conversational application, just like one created in Flowstorm?
+So what can you and your end users generally expect from a conversational voice application, just like one created in Flowstorm?
 What are the basic principles and general shortcomings?

-What happens when you're talking to someone?
-When they say something, your ears catch the sound waves.
+What happens when you're talking to a person?
+In a nutshell: when they say something, your ears catch the sound waves.
 Afterward, your brain analyzes the sound wave and interprets the meaning of the resulting words; then it comes up with the most suitable reaction.
 Finally, your speech organs articulate the message.
 Conversational systems have these different organs/components, too, although they are a bit more independent:

 Um... you know what we mean.

 It's important to keep this split in mind, especially when analyzing the mistakes of a bot.
 Problems may originate from any of these components.
-It's not always the fault of the brain - perhaps your partner just misheard what you said!
+It's not always the fault of the brain - perhaps the ASR just misheard what the user said!

 This means that the bot and the user take turns in saying stuff.
 Each line enters the conversation as a whole, at once: much like in written chat, you receive the whole message only when it is finished.
 So while you're talking, there's usually no real-time analysis of the input until you finish.
 You can imagine the succession like this: